chrisburnell/chrisburnell.com/_posts/2017-06-15-remapping-ranges-in-sass.md

     </div>
 </figure>

-Although CSS is meant for expressing presentation, and operations like this are best-suited for a “real programming language”, I wondered if this concept of “remapping” values from one range to another is possible with Sass.
+Although CSS is meant for expressing presentation, and operations like this are best-suited for a <q>real programming language</q>, I wondered if this concept of <q>remapping</q> values from one range to another is possible with Sass.

 {% include content/heading.html title='In Theory' %}